wyemicha/Exercise-02d-Godot-Template/README.md

 ```
 (make sure to indent using tabs).
 Save the changes to the script.

+In the Project menu, choose Project Settings, and select AutoLoad.
+In the Path field, select Global.gd and press the Add button.

 Next, we add inputs to the Input Map.
 In the Project menu, choose Project Settings, and select the Input Map tab.
 Near the top of the window is an "Action:" text box with an "Add" button next to it.
 Add the following inputs to the map (case is important, so make sure these are all lower case):
  * up
  * down